Morocco's king names Aziz Akhannouch as new PM | DW | 10.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Billionaire businessman and Agriculture Minister Aziz Akhannouch is set to lead the new Moroccan government after his liberal party soared to victory in parliamentary elections.
+Billionaire businessman and Agriculture Minister Aziz Akhannouch is set to lead a new Moroccan government after his liberal party soared to victory in parliamentary elections.

-Morocco's King Mohammed VI has named Aziz Akhannouch as the country's new prime minister.
+Morocco's King Mohammed VI on Friday appointed Aziz Akhannouch as the country's new prime minister.

-A statement from the royal palace said the king appointed Akhannouch as "head of the government and tasked him with forming a new government."
+A statement from the royal palace said the king tasked Akhannouch with forming a new government.

 The announcement came after Akhannouch's National Rally of Independents (RNI) party triumphed in Wednesday's parliamentary polls.
 The pro-business RNI managed to secure 102 out of the 395 seats in parliament, toppling the moderate Islamist Justice and Development Party (PJD), which won a paltry 13 seats.